michaelenger/brage/README.md

 * `-o, --output` Path to output the site to
 * `-c, --clean` Override the output assets directory, removing anything already in there

-# WARNING: THE FOLLOWING IS SUBJECT TO CHANGE

 ## Building Sites

 Sites are defined with a config [YAML](https://yaml.org/) file, an optional layout